thomasjbradley/markbot/README.md

       # Adding another argument at the end will be a custom error message
       - ['html', 'font-size', '100%', 'The `font-size` should always be `100%`']
       - ['@38em', 'html', 'font-size', '110%', 'The `font-size` should always increase at `38em`']
+      # You can include all that same complexity with warnings
+      - check: ['@38em', 'html', 'font-size', '110%', 'The `font-size` should always increase at `38em`']
+        type: 'warning'
+      # Or a little cleaned-up version, can be used with or without warnings
+      - mediaQuery: '@38em'
+        selector: 'html'
+        property: 'font-size'
+        value: '110%'
+        message: 'The `font-size` should always increase at `38em`'
+        type: 'warning'

     # Can be used to test that specific selectors do not contain certain properties
     # I would use this for ensuring as little CSS duplication as possible, like forcing students to use multiple classes